visforvali/ws297y/discord.md

 ### Welcome & Server Info

-- **👋🏾│welcome**: Welcome to the WS 297Y Discord server!
+- **👋🏾 welcome**: Welcome to the WS 297Y Discord server!
 You can find basic instructions, channel descriptions, and other onboarding resources.
-- **🆔│get-roles**: Choose the descriptors that fit you best by selecting the appropriate emoji listed below each of the messages in this channel; this will automatically add them to your public server profile.
+- **🆔 get-roles**: Choose the descriptors that fit you best by selecting the appropriate emoji listed below each of the messages in this channel; this will automatically add them to your public server profile.
-- **🗳️│its-help**: To automate questions unrelated to course content, this channel is for all your tech support issues regarding Discord, this website, and/or Classes. 💛 Fill out the ticket form to automatically open a private ticket that will flag me to help you out!
+- **🗳️ its-help**: To automate questions unrelated to course content, this channel is for all your tech support issues regarding Discord, this website, and/or Classes. 💛 Fill out the ticket form to automatically open a private ticket that will flag me to help you out!

 ### Community Making

-- **🪪│roll-call**: Introduce yourself using the pseudonym that will be your alias in this course!
+- **🪪 roll-call**: Introduce yourself using the pseudonym that will be your alias in this course!
 Tell us: What's your alias?
 Why did you choose it?
 And what's one fact or quote that lives rent-free in your brain? (_Note_: If you don't choose a pseudonym by the end of Week 1, I'll DM you one that I've randomly generated and will change your server nickname accordingly.)
-- **🍕│lounge**: 💜 "Anyone Up" Hangouts 💜 "Force Parties"/Work Accountabili-Buddies 💜 Reading, Music, TV/Film, Game Recs 💜 Etc. 💜
+- **🍕 lounge**: 💜 "Anyone Up" Hangouts 💜 "Force Parties"/Work Accountabili-Buddies 💜 Reading, Music, TV/Film, Game Recs 💜 Etc. 💜
-- **🫂│mentoring**: A place to plan for mentoring opportunities for staff and authors, as well as to mentor staff and board members regarding academic/alt-ac life, editorial work, publishing, and navigating the job market.
+- **🫂 mentoring**: A place to plan for mentoring opportunities for staff and authors, as well as to mentor staff and board members regarding academic/alt-ac life, editorial work, publishing, and navigating the job market.
-- **🍵│Downtime**: Voice channel for socializing.
+- **🍵 Downtime**: Voice channel for socializing.

 ### Class Is in Session

-- **⭐│starboard**: Posts deemed important by the community appear in this channel.
+- **⭐ starboard**: Posts deemed important by the community appear in this channel.
 If you encounter (or write) an important post in another channel, react to it with a ⭐ to cross-post it here.
-- **💻classroom**: Text channel for text chats in and out of sync class sessions.
+- **💻 classroom**: Text channel for text chats in and out of sync class sessions.
-- **📝homework**: Text channel with threads where you'll post low-stakes writing activities.
+- **📝 homework**: Text channel with threads where you'll post low-stakes writing activities.
 - **team1🔒**: Team 1's private stomping ground for group activities in and out of class and for helping each other out during the semester!
 - **team2🔒**: Team 2's private stomping ground for group activities in and out of class and for helping each other out during the semester!
 - **team3🔒**: Team 3's private stomping ground for group activities in and out of class and for helping each other out during the semester!